phylum-dev/documentation/docs/knowledge_base/notifications.md

 ## Conclusion

-Setting up notifications through email or webhooks ensures you stay updated with your Phylum account activities.
-Follow these steps to integrate Slack, Microsoft Teams, or Discord with your Phylum account for real-time notifications.
+Setting up notifications for emails or webhooks ensures you stay updated with your Phylum account activities.
+Follow these steps to receive notifications via your preferred communication method.